 Hippos are large, mostly herbivorous, semi-aquatic mammals.
-Despite their pig like appearance their closest relatives are whales, from which they diverged some 55 millions of years ago.
+Despite their pig-like appearance their closest relatives are whales, from which they diverged some 55 millions of years ago.

 One of the most abundant antelopes in Africa, the impalas, can grow up to 95 cm tall.
 Only the males have horns, which they use in territorial battles.

-The King of the Jungle, the second largest feline after the Tiger, the Lion is today considered a vulnerable specie, with its population decline of thirty to fifty percent in the last 20 years.
+The King of the Jungle, the second largest feline after the Tiger, the Lion is today considered a vulnerable species, with its population decline of thirty to fifty percent in the last 20 years.